coleifer/greendb/README.md

 database), then a `CommandError` will be raised by the client with a message indicating what caused the error.

-**A note about connections**: the greendb client will automatically connect to the server unless you instantiate it with `connect=False`.
-A new connection can be opened using the `connect()` method, and closed using `close()`.
-The client can be also used as a context manager.
+**A note about connections**: the greendb client will automatically connect the first time you issue a command to the server.
+The client maintains its own thread-safe (and greenlet-safe) connection pool.
+If you wish to explicitly connect, the client may be used as a context manager.

 In a multi-threaded or multi-greenlet application (e.g. a web app), the client will maintain a separate connection for each thread/greenlet.